jim-collier/x9git/project/backlog.md

 - ✅ Delete stale branch from 2020.
 	- `20201003-074416_jc_rewrite-in-golang` (abandoned golang rewrite) deleted from origin.

+#### Done - Pipeline 20260812

+- ✅ The pipeline had no remote-sync stage, so the pull at publish time could carry in changes nothing had tested.
+	- Cause: the only pull was in the publish stage, which runs last - after lint, tests and fuzz have all passed against the older tree.
+	- Fixed: stage 0 in both engines.
+Fetch, fast-forward when only behind, and stop when diverged.
+No upstream or an unreachable origin warns and carries on; `--no-sync` (`-NoSync`) skips it.
+Publish keeps its own pull as the late guard.
+	- Note: the fast-forward is `--autostash`, so a dirty tree rides over it.
+Verified against throwaway repos in all five states, both engines.

 #### Done - Documentation 20260812